StSav012/type_utils/README.md

 It requires `QtPy` to work.

+Until the Python Interface files shipped with PyQt*/PySide* are good enough, the script re-builds them, too.

 PyCharm provides awful stubs for Qt for Python (PySide6, PyQt6, PyQt5, PySide2, PyQt4, and PySide).
 There, the arguments count and the defaults may be wrong, static functions have an inappropriate `self` argument, and there are no type hints.